 Click on any section below to see detail.
 We also provide a PDF version for printing.
+This version also highlights the bits we changed in the latest version.

 Riders must be considerate to all other road users and remain aware of the road traffic situation at all times.
 They should be aware that large groups of riders may present a frustrating barrier to motorists and should ride considerately enabling road traffic to pass with minimal delay.